 I wonder how many men get BBQs or BBQ accessories for Father’s Day presents?
 I love when children, no matter what age, make a present.
+Father’s Day ideas from kids can be hard to come up with because they are a little limited in what they can do.
 It has so much more meaning than another grill brush.
 Here are some of my favorite DIY presents that are simple enough for young children.

 I got all the supplies at Jo-Ann Fabrics.
 Most craft stores will have all of these things.